 - What lifestyle changes can help me manage my symptoms?

 - How often should I be seen for follow-up visits?

 - Am I at increased risk of other mental health problems?

-- Do you have printed material that I can take home with me?
+- Do you have printed material that I can have?
 What websites do you recommend?

 What to expect from your doctor